Navajo Nation: Rejection of Indian Reorganization Act

+Language

+On December 30, 2024, Navajo Nation President Buu Nygren made the Navajo language the official language of the Navajo Nation by signing legislation.
+He said: "One of my priorities coming in as President has always been to make sure that we make Navajo cool again."
+This is in order to promote the intergenerational preservation of the Navajo language within the Navajo Nation and intending to work in conjunction with the Diné Language Teachers Association to foster the utilization of the Navajo language.
+The name of the language in the Navajo tongue is Diné Bizaad.
+In 2025, it was reported that approximately 170,000 people speak Navajo at home.

+Historically, in 1880s the language had been prohibited to teach or speak Navajo in mission schools; this mandate was enforced by J.D.C Atkins who was the Commissioner of Indian Affairs at the time.
+This ban was later enlarged to the government-run schools located on the Navajo Nation.
+In 1984, teachers on the Navajo Nation began teaching students in the Navajo language as mandated by the Nation itself.
+The mandate stated that “The Navajo language is an essential element of the life, culture, and identity of the Navajo people...Navajo language instruction shall include to the greatest extent practicable: thinking, speaking, comprehension, reading and writing skills, and study of the formal grammar of the language.”

 Navajo Nation and federal government jurisdictions

 The Navajo Nation must submit all proposed laws to the United States Secretary of the Interior for Secretarial Review, through the Bureau of Indian Affairs (BIA).
-The Navajo Nation adheres to this process because the United States Congress asserts plenary power over tribes in the United States.

-The US Supreme Court in United States v.
-Kagama (1889) affirmed that Congress has plenary power over all Indian tribes within United States borders, stating that "The power of the general government over these remnants of a race once powerful ... is necessary to their protection as well as to the safety of those among whom they dwell".
-The Supreme Court noted that the tribes did not owe any allegiance to the states within which their territories were located; they are considered wards of the federal government.

 Most conflicts and controversies between the federal government of the United States and the Nation are settled by negotiations outlined in political agreements.
 The Navajo Nation Code consists of codified rules and laws of the Navajo Nation.
 The Navajo Nation Code has 26 titles, covering subjects from the Navajo Nation Government to Commerce and Trade to Water.
 The 2010 version is available on the Navajo Nation Office of Legislative Services, as well as a section for amendments beginning from January 2014 to December 2022.

 There is a map that outlines the boundaries of the Navajo Nation, available on the Navajo Land Department's Website.
 Also, see Dine Land Use's website for the history of the Navajo Nation's land base.
 Lands within the boundaries of the Navajo Nation are composed of Public, Tribal Trust, Tribal Fee, Bureau of Land Management (BLM), Private, State, and BIA Indian Allotment Lands.
 Within the Arizona and Utah portions of the Navajo Nation, there are a few private and BIA Indian Allotments in comparison to New Mexico's portion, which consists of a checkerboard pattern of all the aforementioned lands.
 The Eastern Agency, as it is referred to, consists of primarily Tribal Fee, BIA Indian Allotments, and BLM Lands.
 Although there are more Tribal Fee Lands in New Mexico, the Navajo Nation government intends to convert most or all Tribal Fee Lands to Tribal Trust, which has some benefits according to the Bureau of Indian Affairs.